|

 Responder’s 2D bid followed by the cheaper non-bid minor suit is

-2H – 3C; “double negative” warning opener of poor
+known as a2H – 3C; “double negative” warning opener of poor

 values.
 At this point, opener must set the final contract in